 E-BOOK, is no doubt, the in-thing in the world now.
 It gains more popularity on a daily basis.
 This cannot be unconnected with the ease in reading it and the less burden of carrying hardcopy books around.

-Hence, there are many people out in the world today who prefer to do their readings on electronic devices such as e-Readers, tablets, computers, or even smartphones.
-However, there are just about as many people if not a little more who still like the feel of a paper page between their fingers as they are reading along with their favorite books.
+Hence, there are many people out in the world today who prefer to do their readings on electronic devices such as e-readers, tablets, computers, or even smartphones.
+However, there are just about as many people if not a little more who still like the feel of a paper page between their fingers as they are reading along with their favourite books.

 As with pretty much anything in life there are pros and cons to both sides of this “debate” and today we are going to show you a few that we have come up with, in order to help you decide what your preferred way of reading is.